 -

 Trumeau mirror.
 Synthetic material imitating gilded wood, glass.
-Mirror decorated with latticework and plant elements divided between an oval and a rectangular area.
-It clearly shows the influence of 19th century French Neoclassical models.
+Mirror decorated with interlacing patterns and vegetal elements, divided between an oval and a rectangular area.
+It shows a clear influence of 19th-century French Neoclassical models.

 · Size: 110x6x235 cms.